In the following, you will find information on the process of legalization.

 To be provided by sender.
 In this case, you will only be billed for the legalization fee.

-Processing time for legalizations sent by mail is approx. 1 week.
+Processing time for legalizations sent by mail is approx. 2 weeks plus mailing time.
 If the legalization request is incomplete (e.g. not or not correctly authenticated, no return envelope, etc), the processing will take longer.
 There is no rush/express option available.
 We kindly ask you to refrain from further inquiries regarding the status during this time.

 Type of document